-Low-fat pumpkin spice cookies have a cake ball quality to them, drizzled with chocolate they are seriously good!
+Low-fat pumpkin spice cookies have a cake ball quality to them, drizzled with a chocolate glaze, they are seriously good!

 This recipe was adapted from a cookie recipe I found in the Taste of Home Baking Cookbook.
 It has tons of sweet treats and even a trimmed down favorites section.
 I am running a giveaway on Skinny Bits, if you are interested, 3 winners will receive the Taste of Home Baking Cookbook as well as a set of Taste of Home and Healthy Cooking Magazines.
 For a chance to win, visit Skinny Bits.
 Giveaway ends Wednesday, October 26th.